 Painter & sculptor

-Returning to Paris in 1992, Aude Herlédan embarked on a career as creative director in an advertising agency, where she designed campaigns for major international brands.
-In parallel to this stimulating career, she studied nude drawing at the école Nationale des Beaux-Arts de Paris and art history at the école du Louvre.
-Throughout all these years, Aude Herlédan never ceased to develop her artistic expression through painting and sculpture.
-Her sources of inspiration are many, and her insatiable curiosity is nourished by all forms of artistic expression: literature, dance, cinema, music, photography…
+Returning to Paris in 1992, Aude Herlédan embarked on a career as a creative director an adver- tising agency, where she designed campaigns for major international brands.
+Alongside having a stimulating career, she studied nude drawing at the École Nationale des Beaux-Arts de Paris and art history at the École du Louvre.
+Through the years, Aude Herlédan has never ceased to paint, Aude Herlédan never ceased to develop her artistic expression through painting and sculpture.
+Her sources of inspiration are many, and her insatiable curiosity is nourished by all forms of artistic expression: literature, dance, cinema, music, photography.

 Aude Herlédan now lives in Paris and in Sologne, where she has her studios.
 Her artwork is repre- sented in Paris by 1831 Art Gallery and by 9 other international galleries, including the Rosen- berg&Co gallery in New York.
 Her work can also be seen at major international contemporary art fairs and events (Art Paris, BRAFA, Moderne Art Fair, Salon du Dessin, Fine Art – Biennale de Paris…).
 Her work is followed by many collectors, curators and designers from the five continents.